jecki/DHParser/documentation_src/Manuals.rst

    specified transformation is the ``EBNF_AST_transformation_table`` within DHParser's ebnf-module.)

-:py:mod:`compile` - The compile-module offers an object-oriented scaffolding for the `visitor pattern`_ that is more suitable for complex transformations that make heavy use of algorithms as well as transformations from trees to non-tree objects like program code.
+:doc:`compile <manuals/compile>` - The compile-module offers an object-oriented scaffolding
+   for the `visitor pattern`_ that is more suitable for complex transformations that make heavy use of algorithms as well as transformations from trees to non-tree objects like program code.